outdreamer/build-a-cure/docs/tasks/implementation_options.md

 					# similar to storing a 'network' as a set of 'connected node pairs'
 					# so that these structures of structure which match this 'definition route' can be related in a 'network' form
 	return interface_structures

+def change(structure, changes):
+	'''
+		1. first apply similar logic as find('difference') if changes is not populated
+		2. then apply each found difference type to the input structure
+	'''
+	changed_structures = []
+	if not changes:
+		definition = find('definition', 'change')
+		definition_routes = find('definition_routes', 'change')
+		definition_routes = ['differences output by applying variables', 'differences output by applying functions'] for definition_route in definition_routes:
+			definition_structures = find('structures', definition_route)
+			definition_structures = ['variables', 'output', 'apply', 'differences']
+			for definition_structure in definition_structures:
+				possible_structures = find(definition_structure)
+				possible_structures = ['possible unique structures (as anything unique can create a new difference type)', 'variables of unique structures', 'function inputs', 'function outputs'] # examples of 'variable' structures if len(possible_structures) > 0:
+					changes.extend(possible_structures)
+	if len(changes) > 0:
+		for change in changes:
+			changed_structure = apply('change', structure)
+			if changed_structure != structure:
+				changed_structures.append(changed_structure)
+			# applying a change amounts to retrieving the change definition, finding change structures, then iterating through each change
+			# on each iteration, finding the attributes/functions of the structure which can be changed by the change
+			# for example, if the structure is a network, applying a change like a 'position' variable could mean:
+			# 'changing position of nodes' or 'changing position of functions' or 'changing position of the network'
+			# because the 'nodes', 'functions', and 'network' are structures that have a position attribute, so their position can be changed
+			# as another example, changing the 'power' of the structure could mean:
+			# 'changing the inputs', 'changing the outputs', 'changing the functionality', 'changing the controlling hub nodes', 'changing the determining variables of the network'
+			# since the 'inputs/outputs', 'functionality', 'hub nodes', and 'determining variables' are all structures of power (that control other structures)
+	return changed_structures

 def find(substructure, structure):
 	similarity_threshold_ratio = 0.5